-During a race, no-one other than the Race Control officials can pass any information to a competitor; this does not include drivers requesting one another to allow 8.21 overtaking - or passing on information to each other regarding cars that have stopped on the circuit. - 8.22 It is the driver's responsibility to ensure the correct transponder is securely attached to their car and working.
-If the equipment should fall off, the car will not be counted. - 8.23 No refuelling is permitted during qualification heats or finals including warm-up time.
-Anyone refuelling on the track will be disqualified.
-Drivers are advised to have a small dry powder fire extinguisher to hand in their pits. - The scrutineer will check for excessive noise and appropriate action will be taken, during the execution of the national series the section will be utilising an automatic 8.24 recording system to record the noise levels as each vehicle passes a dedicated point on the circuit. - It must be understood by all drivers that any failure of the exhaust system whilst out on the circuit will require the car being removed immediately from the circuit until the fault is repaired, any driver who does not pull overloff within 2 laps of being notified will be penalised accordingly by the loss of their fastest lap in qualification or 1 lap 8.25 penalty in their final - Delays will not be allowed for heats.
-In unforeseen circumstances, A driver may call a 10 minute delay at the beginning of their final up to the point of the first car being 8.26 called to the line.
+- 8.26 Delays will not be allowed for heats.
+In unforeseen circumstances, A driver may call a 10 minute delay at the beginning of their final up to the point of the first car being called to the line.
 Only one delay per final is allowed to be called.
 To ensure fair play the car calling the delay shall be worked on within the track area if fuel has already been measured into it, if a delay is called once the engines have been started then upon the restart the grid will form via the shortest route to the start line.
 The 10 minutes is the maximum time a driver may have to repair their vehicle, if they are not ready after the time delay then the final will be started without them and they are free to join from the pit lane once the race has commenced.
 If the vehicle is repaired within the delay period and the Race Director is made aware that the driver is ready then at his discretion he may call the cars to the grid rather than waiting the remaining time.
 During the delay all remaining drivers and cars shall stay within the track perimeter/rostrum area waiting for the restart.
 During the delay period no other cars maybe worked on or leave the pit lane area otherwise they will also be penalised and start behind the delayed start vehicle at the rear of the grid.
-All the other cars will start in their correct positions with gaps left in the grid from the penalised car/s which will then start in 1th, 12th etc. in order of receiving penalties. - 8 27 Radio headset communication between driver and pitlane is allowed.
+All the other cars will start in their correct positions with gaps left in the grid from the penalised car/s which will then start in 1th, 12th etc. in order of receiving penalties. - 8.27 Radio headset communication between driver and pitlane is allowed.
 One pair of headsets to be used per driver and they can only be used by the driver on the rostrum and the mechanic in the pitlane not driver to driver.
 Driver headsets should be single ear type only.
+Mechanics or drivers must not take headsets onto the track.
+They must be left within the Parc fermé/rostrum area whilst recovering their vehicle or marshalling.

-MARSHALLING
+9 MARSHALLING